go-reform/reform/README.md

     Magic comment `//reform:people` links this model to `people` table or view in SQL database.
     The first value in field's `reform` tag is a column name. `pk` marks primary key.
     Use value `-` or omit tag completely to skip a field.
-    Use pointers for nullable fields.
+    Use pointers (recommended) or `sql.NullXXX` types for nullable fields.

 4. Run `reform [package or directory]` or `go generate [package or file]`.
 This will create `person_reform.go` in the same package with type `PersonTable` and methods on `Person`.